Thursday, 19 October 2023

 I think you need a secretary.

-(Another Twitter user told me I was “barbaric” for suggesting he bookmarked sites instead of keeping 100 tabs open permanently.)
+(Another Twitter user told me I was “barbaric” for suggesting he bookmarked sites instead of keeping 100 tabs open permanently.
+The man who keeps everything in History could have copy and pasted that article about the group into a Word File.)

 What would happen if I just nuked all of my tabs.
 Has anyone actually done this on purpose, just BAM everything gone, scorched earth? (@gptbrooke)